Visualising a recipe graphically

 Now we can see the structure of the recipe graphically, we can delve into what each operator is doing.
 The ellipses represent the operators, and the arrows between them show where they pass their output to the next operators.

 This operators-running-operators behaviour is further used in the next step, where the read CubeList is filtered down to a single air temperature cube.
-There are two constraints used here, the STASH code, and the cell methods.
+There are two constraints used here, the variable’s STASH code, and the cell methods.
 These are combined into a single constraint by the constraints.combine_constraints operator before being used by the filters.filter_cubes operator.